 (Reverb Chamber @ Met Labs)

-We hear reverb everyday.
-Most of our surroundings reflect sound and we are bombarded by these sonic reflections at any given moment.
-If we stand in an empty hall and clap, we hear a mixture of direct sound (sound that travels straight to your ears) and reflected sound (sound that radiates, bounces off walls and things, and travels back to your ears).
-We perceive these mixture of reflections as a perceived space of the environment that we are in.
+We hear reverb every day.
+Most of our surroundings reflect sound, and at any given moment we’re bombarded by these sonic reflections.
+If we stand in an empty hall and clap, we hear a mixture of direct sound (sound that travels straight to your ears) and reflected sound (sound that radiates, bounces off of walls and things, and travels back to your ears).
+We interpret this mixture of reflections to perceive the nature of the space we are in.
 Thus, we mostly use reverb in our productions to simulate spaces, although there are plenty of other creative uses for it.

 (EMT 140 Plate)

-- Both hall and chamber reverbs simulate spaces as if you are in a hall or chamber.
+- These reverbs simulate spaces as if you’re in a hall or chamber.

-- There are plenty of famous concert halls out there such as the Berlin Symphony Hall and Boston Symphony Hall and many digital reverb units do remake these spaces.
+- There are plenty of famous concert halls out there such as the Berlin Symphony Hall and Boston Symphony Hall, and many digital reverb units try to simulate these spaces.

 - A plate reverb is a man-made device that vibrates a sheet of metal when a sound activates the surface.

-- Plate reverbs’ were famous in the ’60s and still are today.
-They are known to work well with vocals and drums.
+- Plate reverbs were famous in the ’60s, and are still widely today.
+They’re known to work well with vocals and drums in particular.

-- Some of the best digital plate reverbs out there include Universal Audio‘s EMT140, their re-make of the actual EMT140 plate.
+- One of the best digital plate reverbs out there is Universal Audio‘s EMT140, their re-make of the actual EMT140 plate.

-- A convolution reverb consist of a recorded sample, called the Impulse Response, of an acoustic space.
-This Impulse Response essentially records and processes the reverberant behavior of a particular space.
+- A convolution reverb consist of a recorded sample, called an impulse response, of an acoustic space.
+This impulse response essentially records and processes the reverberant behavior of a particular space.

-- The good news is that, anyone can create an Impulse Response of an acoustic space and load it up into a convolution reverb.
-But to do it well, is difficult.
-Audio Ease‘s Altiverb does some of the best convolution reverbs of magnificent acoustic places that is certainly worth checking out.
+- The good news is that, anyone can create an impulse response of an acoustic space and load it up into a convolution reverb (though doing it well is more difficult).
+Audio Ease‘s Altiverb does some of the best convolution reverbs of magnificent acoustic locations that are certainly worth checking out.

-- Early Reflections Level: Early Reflections are the first group of echoes that occur when sound waves hit an object.
-A more pronounced early reflection level will seem like your listener is in a small room but a lower early reflection level will place your listener further away in your acoustic space.
+- Early reflections: Early reflections are the first group of echoes that occur when sound waves hit an object.
+More pronounced early reflections will place your listener in a small room, while a lower early reflection level will place your listener further away in your acoustic space.

-- Pre-Delay: The pre delay is the amount of time it takes for a sound to leave its source and create its first reflection.
-Having a slight pre-delay allows you separate the dry signal from the reverb signal and prevents the reverb from masking the original signal.
-A reverb with a significant pre delay will cause the listener to feel that they are in a big space.
+- Pre-delay: The pre-delay is the amount of time it takes for a sound to leave its source and create its first reflection.
+Having a slight pre-delay allows you to separate the dry and wet signals and prevents the reverb from masking the original signal.
+A reverb with a significant pre-delay will cause the listener to feel that they are in a big space.

-- Mix: The mix setting on reverbs allows you to adjust the balance between the dry and wet signal.
-If you are using a reverb as an insert, use the mix setting to adjust the ratio between dry and wet.
-If you are using it as an aux send on a track, set the reverb mix to 100% so that you would only hear the reverb signal.
+- Mix: The mix setting on reverbs allows you to adjust the balance between the dry and wet signals.
+If you’re using a reverb as an insert, use the mix setting to adjust the dry / wet ratio.
+If you’re using it as an aux send on a track, set the reverb mix to 100% so that you would only hear the reverb signal.

-- To save on CPU resources, it would be wise to “share” a single instance of your reverb across multiple instruments.
+- To preserve CPU resources, it would be wise to share a single instance of your reverb across multiple instruments.
 To do that, simply create an aux track and have the reverb as an insert on that track with a mix setting at 100%.
-This allows you to send many instruments to the same reverb instead of putting many instances of the same reverb on each individual track.
+This allows you to send many instruments to the same reverb, instead of putting many instances of the same reverb on each individual track.

-- Using too much reverb or having too long of a reverb time can often smoother and blur your signal.
-A percussive sound may sound less dynamic when washed in reverb.
+- Using too much reverb or having too long of a reverb time can often smother and blur your signal.
+For example, a percussive sound may sound less dynamic when washed in reverb.
 Use reverb sparingly and wisely.
-If you find your sounds disappearing in the mix or lacking definition, try changing a reverb setting or not putting it into reverb at all.
+If you find your sounds disappearing in the mix or lacking definition, try changing the reverb setting or not feeding it any reverb at all.